What are the best open-ended toys your kids will grow with?

 We’ve been there.
 Baby number one, we bought all the things.
 When baby number two came, we bought some of the things.
 By the time we were ready for baby number three, we started giving things away.
 What we need are open-ended toys your kids can continue to use as your family grows.

 With three children and a lot of experience with toys, I am here to show you the best open-ended toys for kids.

-As a mom of three, I’ve had a chance to really see what one-year-olds love and what the four-year-olds still play with.
+As a mom of three, I’ve had a chance to really see what one-year-olds love AND what the four-year-olds still play with!

 The same toy can be used in many different ways for years.

-That right there is gold.
+Now that right there is gold.
 We want our toys to grow WITH our children as they explore new ways to play.
 You can find an entire list of toys broken down by category here.

 Here is my personal checklist when looking to purchase a new toy:

 - Exploratory – Encourages exploration.
 Does this roll?
 Stack?
 Attach?
 How can I make these two pieces fit together?
 Do they even go together?

 - Hands-On -Your preschooler can actually feel the parts, and they move!
 Sometimes they even have a fantastic texture.
 This will engage your preschooler’s senses.